2023 Most Popular Allied Health Services Undergraduate Certificate Schools in Nebraska

 The colleges and universities below are the most popular for medical assisting majors pursuing a undergraduate certificate.

-Our 2023 rankings named Southeast Community College Area the most popular school in Nebraska for allied health and medical assisting services students working on their undergraduate certificate.
-Southeast Community College is a medium-sized public school located in the city of Lincoln.
+Our analysis found Southeast Community College Area to be the most popular school for allied health and medical assisting services students who want to pursue a undergraduate certificate in Nebraska.
+Southeast Community College is a medium-sized public school located in the large city of Lincoln.

 Women make up 83% of the medical assisting majors at the school.